RESIDENTIAL TREATMENT FOR ADOLESCENTS

 3 additional study hall hours weekly

-1:5 staff to student ration during school time
+1:5 staff to student ratio during school time

 Ability to collect, facilitate, proctor, and submit work from a client's school of origin